-3D Visualization of Crystal Bonding Structure
+3 D Visualization of Crystal Bonding Structures

 This series of work involves generating complex fractal images based on detailed analysis of crystals’ chemical structure.
 By collecting data such as the distance between each element, angle of the chemical bonding and molecular mass of the crystalline structure, I then transform and abstract the data into fractals through constructing a series of equations and formulas.
 Fractals share the same complexity as crystals and the whole process of generation mimics the formation and growth of crystals by repetitions of unit geometric pattern.

-This series of work initiated with my fascination of crystals and fractals.
+This series of work initiated with my fascination with crystals and fractals.
 There is a stark similarity between them.
-Crystals are formed by the orderly arrangements of atoms or ions while fractals are generated by repeating simple geometric shapes by obeying certain set of rules.
+Crystals are formed by the orderly arrangements of atoms or ions while fractals are generated by repeating simple geometric shapes by obeying a certain set of rules.
 Both formations involve repetitions of identical singular units.
 It then evolved to become visualizing crystal structure using generated fractal images.
 By analyzing the chemical bonding in crystals and applying a set of mathematical equations and rules to my research, the fractal image is generated by computer through coding.